gsylvie/git-reverse.sh/README.md

 Then this is your script.

-This script can also help teams trying to accept pull requests from Merlin the Magician or Benjamin Button.
+This script can also help teams trying to work with pull requests from Merlin the Magician or Benjamin Button.

 ## Example Usage